 However, when we see it on television, dance can be intimidating.
-Its either being judged which involves critiquing technique or it’s being performed by very athletic figures in a pop video which often results in us critiquing our own bodies (“I don’t look like that so how could I possibly dance?”).
+Either the dancing is being judged which involves critiquing techniques or it’s being performed by very athletic figures in a pop video which often results in us critiquing our own bodies (“I don’t look like that so how could I possibly dance?”).
 Plus how many activities can claim to be both a sport and an art form?
 (Lionel Messi may be an artist but football is not an art form).
 All the benefits described above are available to everyone because dance is accessible to everyone.
 This isn’t about having the best technique or even being a good dancer!

 There are no drilling moves until your feet bleed whilst someone wearing leg warmers shouts at you.

 It’s about getting up and joining in.
 If you join a dance class or group you will be welcomed irrespective of your experience and will be surrounded by other people who were all beginners once.
 Neither does it matter what genre of dance you partake in.
 You can enjoy all of the benefits regardless of what gets your foot tapping – hip-hop, country, swing or samba – there is a dance for you.

 If you are inspired to start dancing there are several places you can search for a dance class:

 - Google ‘dance schools in my area’ or check out your local community centre or village hall

 - Facebook is also a good place to search by dance genre or location

 - Dance teachers and schools will often advertise in local papers and free publications